apsinghap/Country-Rest-API/README.md

-1.npm install
++ npm install
-1.Run the application:
++ Run the application:

-1.npm start
++ npm start
-1.The server will start running on http://localhost:3000.
++ The server will start running on http://localhost:3000.

 # Endpoints
 1. Authentication